calin-borbeli/Next-React-beautiful-dnd/README.md

 # React-beautiful-dnd with Next.js, Typescript and Tailwind

+> **Important!**
-**Important!
-These notes are for future me so I can remember what I did.
-They may not make sense to you, so feel free to ignore them or use them as you see fit.**
+> These notes are for future me so I can remember what I did.
+> They may not make sense to you, so feel free to ignore them or use them as you see fit.

+## Description

 This is a Next.js implementation of the original course for **React-beautiful-dnd** created by Alex Reardon (https://egghead.io/courses/beautiful-and-accessible-drag-and-drop-with-react-beautiful-dnd)